EarthToAbigail/SonicPi-Workshops/Introduction/README.md

 Wow!
 Now all the sounds are being played at the same time :smiley:

-You can see how `sleep` instructions are a useful thing but it's also possible to create interesting things by having different sounds being played at the same time.
+You can see how `sleep` instructions are useful but it's also possible to create interesting things by having different sounds being played at the same time.

-This is an example of a very famous melody that is played using only play and sleep:
+This is an example of a very famous melody that is played using only `play` and `sleep` (Go ahead and copy/paste this code into a SonicPi buffer! :smile:):

 ```
 play 60